chutified/market-info/README.md

 # Market Info
-The Market Info is a REST API that provides up-to-date information about the market.
-More precisely, it is the data of world commodities, currencies and cryptocurrencies.
+The Market Info is a REST API that provides an up-to-date information of world commodities, currencies and cryptocurrencies.

-The API joins 3 microservices and uses gRPC to communicate with all of them, so the service works properly only if other three microservices are also running.
-To configure the targets (hosts and ports of microservices), set the variables in the `config.yml` file.
+The API joins 3 microservices and uses gRPC to communicate with all of them (to launch the service it is required to run other three microservices first.
+To configure targets, hosts and ports of microservices, set the variables in the `config.yml` file).

 ## Table of content
 - [Dependencies](https://github.com/chutified/market-info#dependencies)